na-na-hi/renget/archive/workbenchcuerewrite.md

 I wanted to see if I could undo this easter egg, so I looked everywhere for the savedata of this game, eventually finding it under AppData, labelled "Sonic CD Special".
 I deleted it and re-opened the game, and to my surprise, the easter egg was still in effect!
 So I kept looking for folders of the savedata, even going as far as to worm through my registry for anything, deleting what I could, and still having the game borked.
 So I just ended up deleting it, wrote my friend a rage-fuelled hate letter about this game, and went to play the 2011 version instead.

 I stared at my computer screen with a thousand-yard stare as I found out that it too was messed up.
 This shouldn't be possible, they're two completely different versions of the game, how could it..how could it?
 That shouldn't...no...
 I started to panic a bit as I immediately went to Vimm's Lair and downloaded the Sonic CD version to play, opening it in Gens, and...ARE YOU SHITTING ME IT'S HERE TOO?
-Running out of answers and starting to feel more and more afraid I decided to just back-up everything on my computer and wiped the hard-drive clean, installing Windows anew, re-installing everything...and and
+Running out of ideas and starting to feel more and more afraid I decided to just back-up everything on my computer and wiped the hard-drive clean, installing Windows anew, re-installing everything...and and

 and